frep/radxa/rock_pro/scripts/readme.md

 - [ ] try karaf 3.0.2-snapshot (or 2.4.0) -> due to java8 support
 - [ ] test bluetooth
 - [ ] post-installation: When buildRootfs steps are done, adjust script accordingly.
+- [ ] post-installation: Solve dependencies of launchAtStartX in post-installation-script.

 Create a partition backup:
 ==========================